-The Designated Safeguarding Lead and the deputies need to attend the multi-agency 1-day "Working Together" Level 3 course in Safeguarding provided by Cheshire West's Safeguarding Children Partnership and then the half day Child protection and SMART planning workshop.
-This training then needs to be updated by attending a half day refresher course, every 2 years, unless the Designated or Deputies feels they require a repeat of the full 1-day course.
+The Designated Safeguarding Lead and the Deputy Designated Safeguarding Lead need to attend the multi-agency 1-day "Working Together" Level 3 course in Safeguarding provided by Cheshire West's Safeguarding Children Partnership and then the half day Child protection and SMART planning workshop.
+This training then needs to be updated by attending a half day refresher course, every 2 years, unless the Designated or Deputy Designated Safeguarding Lead feels they require a repeat of the full 1-day course.
 This will enable more time to attend additional courses in areas such as Child Exploitation, Neglect and Domestic Abuse.

-The Level 3 training will enable the Designated or Deputies to:
+The Level 3 training will enable the Designated or Deputy Designated Safeguarding Lead to:

-- Recognise how to identify signs of abuse and when it is appropriate to make a referral by using the Continuum of Need thresholds; - Have a working knowledge of how to support the Team Around the Family, how Cheshire West's Safeguarding Children Partnership operates, how a child protection case conference is conducted, and be able to attend and contribute effectively to all planning meetings when required to do so; - Be able to keep detailed, accurate and secure written records of referrals/concerns.
+• Recognise how to identify signs of abuse and when it is appropriate to make a referral by using the Continuum of Need thresholds;

+- Have a working knowledge of how to support the Team Around the Family, how Cheshire West's Safeguarding Children Partnership operates, how a child protection case conference is conducted, and be able to attend and contribute effectively to all planning meetings when required to do so; - Be able to keep detailed, accurate and secure written records of referrals/concerns.